dot-event/dot-event/README.md

 }
 ```

-> ℹ️ A common pattern is for composers to define listeners that respond to `any` prop of a particular event id.

-> ℹ️ Another common pattern is for listeners to append props before passing them along to another emit.
+> ℹ️ Another common pattern illustrated here is to append a prop id before passing them along to another emit.

 ## Dynamic imports